banyanlogic/website/BL4.0-reference.md

 The honest moat · preserve verbatim: C-SALF and CLAAS are not inventions.
 They are a personally validated selection from perennial wisdom and organizational research.
 The 30-year credential paired with that honesty is the moat — not a universal theory claim.

+**New identity layer:** AI and Automation Literacy is the era-specific expression of this mission.
+The perennial wisdom layer (HUMS) is the foundation.
+The commercial layer (C-SALF · T-Class · CLAAS) is the vehicle.
+The literacy framing is what makes it accessible to all — not just IT professionals, but anyone whose work is being transformed by AI and automation.

 - LGPA as self-service onboarding — 49 questions, no founder required · diagnoses the gap before the first conversation · pulls thinkers in before any ask · works for both practitioner and Citizen Automator segments
 - CLAAS Conversations — diagnostic consultation, not a webinar
 - 200 engaged thinkers before first dollar — community precedes course